mehedihasan2810/JavaScript-Interview-Questions/README.md

 ```

 <details>
-<summary>Answer 👉</summary>
+<summary>Answer & Explanation 👉</summary>

-`1undefined`
+`'1undefined'`

-> The function f is indeed defined within the if statement, but it's not invoked, and its reference is not accessible outside the if block.
-As a result, when you try to access the typeof f outside the block, it will be 'undefined' because the function declaration doesn't affect the scope outside the block.
+> The function `f` is indeed defined within the if statement, but it's not invoked, and its reference is not accessible outside the if block.
+As a result, when you try to access the `typeof f` outside the block, it will be `'undefined'` because the function declaration doesn't affect the scope outside the block.

 </details>